EdDataScienceEES/tutorial-Stead-James/index.md

 We see a latitiude of 59.9 which is the latitidue of the shetland islands!

-now that we have arranged our data we can use slice to create new datasheet of the highest or lowest latitiudes
+Now that we have arranged our data we can use slice to create new datasheet of the highest or lowest latitiudes.

 ### Slice

-On its own this allows you to pick individual rows by their numerical value, lets pick the 1st one
+On its own this allows you to pick individual rows by their numerical value, lets pick the 1st one.

     slice_data <- tidy_data %>%
         arrange(desc(LATITUDE)) %>%